Erin Andrews Said Tom Brady Wants to ‘Kick’ Everyone’s ‘Ass’ — Even Her Husband’s

 Erin Andrews has been one of the most popular and successful sports reporters and broadcasters for years.
 Her coverage of the NFL has been excellent, especially her coverage of Tom Brady.
 It has ultimately given her a ton of admiration for the QB, too.

-“I admired Tom way before this year,” Andrews said on the April 14 episode of The Carlos Watson Show.
+“I admired Tom way before this year,” Andrews said on an April 2021 episode of The Carlos Watson Show.
 “I wasn’t fortunate enough to cover Michael [Jordan]; I wish I had.
 That was my dream world during NBA, that’s when I fell in love with sports, but Tom right now is my Michael Jordan.
 He is my opportunity to be a part of this and cover it.
 He has been so wonderful to myself and my crew.”

 Comparing Tom Brady to Michael Jordan is certainly some high praise.
 However, the comparison is justified, especially when looking at championships.
 Jordan won six NBA titles in six trips to the NBA Finals.
 Brady, on the other hand, isn’t undefeated in the Super Bowl but has won the title seven times in 10 appearances.

 What is similar between Tom Brady and Michael Jordan, though, is that they are both relentless competitors.
 Andrews recently gave an inside look at just how competitive Brady really is.

 Erin Andrews said Tom Brady wants to ‘kick’ everyone’s ‘ass’ — even her husband’s

 While talking to Carlos Watson, Erin Andrews discussed just how competitive Tom Brady is — at everything.

 “What separates him, first of all, he is competitive as hell,” she said.
 “We’ve spent some time together in the summer out in Montana, and if it’s a kickball tournament, if it’s my husband golfing with him — he wants to kick your ass.”